The complete guide to favicons in 2024: What a favicon is and how to add one

 Screenshot of Favicon CC

-First, upload your favicon to the root catalog of the site using a file manager such as Filezilla.
-Then all you have to do is insert the following piece of code into the <head></head> meta tag:
+First, upload your favicon to the site’s root catalog using a file manager like Filezilla.
+Then, insert the following piece of code into the <head></head> meta tag:

 <head>